epfml/getting-started/README.md

 ```

 ## Distributed training
-Newer versions of runAI (>2.13) support distributed training, meaning the ability to use run accross multiple compute nodes, even beyong the several GPUs available on one node.
+Newer versions of runAI (>2.13) support distributed training, meaning the ability to use run accross multiple compute nodes, even beyond the several GPUs available on one node.
 A nice [documentation to get started with distribtued jobs is available here](docs/multinode.md).

 ## File overview of this repository